Grid Diary

 Date Regex

-To add the prefix based on the day, we just check the last digit of the number and add edge cases for 11, 12 and 13.
+To add the prefix based on the day, we look at the last digit of the number and add edge cases for 11, 12 and 13.

 function addDayPrefix(day) {